 There is no amount to the credit of any account which has not been operated upon for a period of ten years or any deposit or any amount remaining unclaimed for more than ten years that needs to be transferred to DEAF under the provisions of Section 26A of the Banking Regulation Act, 1949.
-(Rs in 000s)

-Particulars As at 31 March 2023 As at 31 March 2022 Opening balance of amounts transferred to DEAF - Add: Amounts transferred to DEAF during the year - Less: Amounts reimbursed by DEAF towards claims - Closing balance of amounts transferred to DEAF - a) During the year ending 31 March 2023, the Reserve Bank of India (RBI) has not imposed any penalties to the bank (previous year - Nil)
+(Rs. in 000s) Particulars As at 31 March 2024 As at 31 March 2023 Opening balance of amounts transferred to DEAF - - Add: Amounts transferred to DEAF during the year - - Less: Amounts reimbursed by DEAF towards claims - - Closing balance of amounts transferred to DEAF - - a) Summary information on complaints received by the bank from customers and from the offices of Banking Ombudsman (OBOs)